munificent/craftinginterpreters/book/resolving-and-binding.md

 ```

 At the first marked line, only `a` is in scope.
 At the second line, both `a` and
 `b` are.
+If you consider two scopes to be the same only if they contain the same
+declarations, then those two lines are clearly not in the same scope, even
-It's as if each variable declaration <span name="split">splits</span>
+though they are in the same block.
+It's as if each variable declaration <span
-the block into two separate scopes, the scope before the variable is declared
+name="split">splits</span> the block into two separate scopes, the scope before
-and the one after, which includes the new variable.
+the variable is declared and the one after, which includes the new variable.

 <aside name="split">